reframejs/reframe/docs/overview.template.md

  - Entirely custom server using Express (instead of hapi and by getting rid of `@reframe/server`).
  - Entirely custom browser-side code (by getting rid of `@reframe/browser`).

+In short:

+> Reframe can be *progressively* escaped

 ###### Meteor, the counter example

 On the other side of spectrum, there is Meteor.
-It consists of many parts that only work within Meteor:
+It consists of many parts that only work within the Meteor world:
 Its build system, its package system, its ORM, etc.

 This means that, if you want to escape Meteor, you will have to re-write all code related to these Meteor-specific parts.

-Meteor has not been designed with loosely coupled parts; With Meteor, it's mostly either all-in or all-out, and you can't escape Meteor in a progressive manner.
+And it has not been designed with loosely coupled parts; With Meteor, it's mostly either all-in or all-out, and you can't escape in a progressive manner.

-###### Wrap up

-To sum up:

-> Most code can be re-used after escaping Reframe

-> Reframe can be *progressively* escaped

-In general, Reframe puts great care in the story of escaping Reframe.